-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Gorham have been found, including Goreham, Gorham and others.

 This web page shows only a small excerpt of our Gorham research.
 Another 282 words (20 lines of text) covering the year 1776 is included under the topic Early Gorham History in all our PDF Extended History products

 Another 31 words (2 lines of text) are included under the topic Early Gorham Notables in all our PDF Extended History products

 , but this topic is not covered in this excerpt.
 Another 106 words (8 lines of text) about their life in Ireland

 , the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Gorham, or a variant listed above: